You are viewing a DELETED record.

 This document has been updated.
 This is not the latest published version.
 Click here to view the latest version of the record.

 published: 12 Jun 2006 last updated: 06 Aug 2021

 Protein coding sequence

-Cry proteins, of which Cry1Ab is only one, act by selectively binding to specific sites localized on the lining of the midgut of susceptible insect species.
+Cry proteins, of which Cry34Ab1 is one among many, act by selectively binding to specific sites localized on the lining of the midgut of susceptible insect species.
 Following binding, pores are formed that disrupt midgut ion flow, causing gut paralysis and eventual death due to bacterial sepsis.
-Cry1Ab is lethal only when eaten by the larvae of lepidopteran insects (moths and butterflies), and its specificity of action is directly attributable to the presence of specific binding sites in the target insects.
+Cry34Ab1 is lethal when eaten by the larvae of certain coleopteran insects (i.e., corn rootworms), and its specificity of action is directly attributable to the presence of specific binding sites in the target insects.